AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Test Case/import-test-cases.md

 import MetaCard from '@site/src/components/MetaCard';

-The **Import** feature allows users to upload multiple test cases at once using a **.zip** file.
+In case of **Import** feature, both a single test case and multiple test cases can be imported.
+The **Import** feature simplifies the process of adding test cases into the system.
+It allows users to upload multiple test cases at once using a **.zip** file.
 The user selects the file using the **Choose File** option and starts the process by clicking the **Upload** button.
 The **View Import History** option helps track previous imports, making this feature efficient for managing a large number of test cases.

 <MetaCard
   availableFrom="202512"